-If you were sprinkled after becoming a believer, we will leave it up to your conscience.
+If you were sprinkled after becoming a believer, we will leave it up to your conscience whether or not to be baptized by immersion.
 We do believe the biblical mode of baptism is immersion, but what is most important is that you were a believer at the time of your baptism.
-So, while we encourage you to pray about and consider being baptized by immersion, we will leave it up to your conscience before God.